Atlanta Special Trk 20 Bukka White (Booker T. White) Recorded: Memphis, Tennessee Album: Parchman Farm - Roots RTS 33055 [email protected]

 I'm sorry, sorry, sorry, left my Lord, Lord, Lord, Lord!

-Old lady starts at me, did I anything to eat?
+Old starts at me, did I want anything to eat?
 I was sittin' lookin' out toward the railroad track.
 I never forget it, she brought me ham an egg, an cheese an hot cup-a-coffee.

-When straight line ten mile a-goin' to
+When that straight line ten a-goin' to

-train was turnin' tight that mo'nin.
+That train was tight that mo'nin.

 (guitar- tight)